rancher/docs/content/rancher/v2.6/en/k8s-in-rancher/secrets/_index.md

 **Result:** Your secret is added to the namespace you chose.
 You can view the secret in the Rancher UI by clicking either **Storage > Secrets** or **More Resources > Core > Secrets**.

 Mounted secrets will be updated automatically unless they are mounted as subpath volumes.
 For details on how updated secrets are propagated, refer to the [Kubernetes documentation.](https://kubernetes.io/docs/concepts/configuration/secret/#mounted-secrets-are-updated-automatically)

+# Creating Secrets in Projects

+Prior to v2.6, secrets were required to be in a project scope.
+Projects are no longer required, and you may use the namespace scope instead.
+As a result, the Rancher UI was updated to reflect this new functionality.
+However, you may still create project-scoped secrets if desired.
+Note that you have to first enable the `legacy` feature flag and look at a single project to do so.
+Use the following steps to set up your project-level secret:

+1. In the upper left corner, click **☰ > Global Settings** in the dropdown.
+1. Click **Feature Flags**.
+1. Go to the `legacy` feature flag and click **Activate**.
+1. In the upper left corner, click **☰ > Cluster Management** in the dropdown.
+1. Go to the cluster that you created and click **Explore.**
+1. Click **Legacy > Projects**.
+1. In the top navigation bar, filter to see only one project.
+1. In the left navigation bar, click **Secrets**.
+1. Click **Add Secret**.

+**Result:** Your secret is added to the individual project you chose.
+You can view the secret in the Rancher UI by clicking either **Storage > Secrets** or **More Resources > Core > Secrets**.

 # What's Next?